Janusz Korczak: The Holocaust and death

 After departing from Warsaw, Korczak was never heard from again.
-It is assumed he died there shortly after arrival.
-Until 2015 his legal date of death was May 9, 1946, which was the date Polish law set for all people presumed to have died during the war, but whose deaths were not officially documented.
+It is assumed he was killed at Treblinka shortly after arrival.
+Until 2015 his legal date of death was 9 May 1946, which was the date Polish law set for all people presumed to have died during the war, but whose deaths were not officially documented.
 It was changed in 2015 to reflect the consensus among scholars about his death, and so as not to distort the historical fact that he perished in The Holocaust.

 Sometime after, there were rumours that the trains had been diverted and that Korczak and the children had survived.
 There was, however, no basis to these stories.
 Most likely, Korczak, along with Wilczyńska and most of the staff and the children, was murdered in a gas chamber after arriving at Treblinka.
 Only one staff member (Misza Wróblewski) and three older boys, working at the time of the deportation in a site outside the ghetto, survived.